Skip to main content

 Supplementary list

-If none of the reviewers are able to provide an assessment, the Dean will ask the candidate and the DRC to provide a supplementary list of two potential reviewers each (including names, contact information, and brief description of their qualifications to serve as reviewers).
-If you or the DRC are unable to provide supplementary names, the Dean is responsible to find two suitable external reviewers.
-Regardless, the names of the two external reviewers finally chosen will not be made known.
-The candidate will receive anonymized copies of the assessments and have the opportunity to respond to them in writing, and to include them in your TPF.
+If none of the reviewers are able to provide an assessment, the Dean will ask the Candidate and the head of the Candidate's Division to provide a supplementary list of two potential reviewers each (including names, contact information, and brief description of their qualifications to serve as reviewers).
+If the Candidate and the head of the Candidate's Division are unable to provide supplementary names that are available to serve as external reviewers, the Dean will make all reasonable efforts to identify and secure two suitable reviewers.

 Letter of assessment